-This diverse 9-day tour combines top destinations in Argentina for a trip that won't disappoint.
-Start by experiencing the cosmopolitan bustle of Buenos Aires before you fly south to El Calafate for a number of spectacular glaciers, which you'll see by land and boat.
+This diverse nine-day tour combines top destinations in Argentina for a trip that won't disappoint.
+Start by experiencing the cosmopolitan bustle of Buenos Aires before you fly south to El Calafate for several spectacular glaciers, which you'll see by land and boat.
 Then, fly north to the Brazilian border (and warmer weather) to explore Iguazú Falls—the largest waterfall system in the world.

 Highlights